Menu

 ConfigurationResult

-OTEL_TRACES_EXPORTER=otlp,consoleLog all metrics, and also send metrics to Loki.
+OTEL_TRACES_EXPORTER=otlp,consoleLog all traces and send them to Tempo.

 Note